jwkvam/bowtie/doc/comparison.rst

 Shiny
 -----

-Not a Python library but is the gold standard in the R world.
+Not a Python library but is the gold standard.

 .. todo::
     should try using shiny so I know what it's like